v-loves-avocados/black-friday/README.md

 <img src="/images/wals.svg" width="400">
 This image is copied from https://cloud.google.com/solutions/machine-learning/recommendation-system-tensorflow-overview.

+Then the model try to fit the training data through an iteration process to find the answer.
+In the process, there are a few factors that need to be specified:
+  - regularization: L2 regularization constant, to avoid overfitting
+  - latent_factors: number of latent factors
+  - unobs_weight: weights placed on the unobserved items
+  - feature_wt_exp: an exponent number used to scale the weights on the observed items

 The WALS method is an algorithm to realize the above process.